Singapore Police Force

 The SPF currently consists of sixteen staff departments, four specialist staff departments, eighteen specialist and line units as well as seven land divisions.
 Its headquarters are located at one of the blocks of the New Phoenix Park building in the Novena district, which is located directly adjacent to a twin block occupied by the MHA.
 Situated within the headquarters are the Police Heritage Centre (PHC), which is open to the public and showcases the SPF's history through its various exhibits and multimedia displays.

-As of 2020, the SPF has a strength of approximately 10,706 personnel: 9,571 sworn officers and 1,135 civilian staff.
+As of 2023, the SPF has a strength of approximately 11,500 personnel: 10,400 sworn officers and 1,100 civilian staff.
 The SPF has generally been credited as being the forefront in keeping crime in Singapore low, as well as being relatively transparent in its policing.
-Accordingly, Singapore has been considered as being one of least corrupt and most safe countries in the world.
+Accordingly, Singapore has been considered as being one of least corrupt and safest countries in the world.
 The SPF also works closely with the Internal Security Department (ISD) and the Corrupt Practices Investigation Bureau (CPIB).
-As of 2022, the current Minister of Home Affairs is K Shanmugam, while the current commissioner of the SPF is Hoong Wee Teck.
+As of 2022, the current Minister of Home Affairs is K. Shanmugam, while the current commissioner of the SPF is Hoong Wee Teck.

 History

 Early years

 The Singapore Police Force was founded in 1820, starting with just 11 men under the command of Francis James Bernard, the son-in-law of William Farquhar.
 With no background nor knowledge on policing, Bernard had to work from scratch, as well as occasionally turning to Farquhar for help.
 In addition, he held multiple roles as magistrate, chief jailer, harbour master, marine storekeeper, as well as personal assistants to Farquhar.
-Farquhar informed Raffles that he had provisionally introduced licenses for opium and alcohol sales that would raise $650 per month, with $300 of this sum being used to run a small police department.
+Farquhar informed Raffles that he had provisionally introduced licences for opium and alcohol sales that would raise $650 per month, with $300 of this sum being used to run a small police department.

 As the department took form, Bernard became in charge of a writer, one jailor, one jemadar (sergeant) and eight peada (constables) by May 1820.
 Raffles approved these arrangements by August 1820 and cemented the formal establishment of a police force in Singapore.
 Manpower constraints meant that the men had to perform a wide range of roles, and required the help of headmen among the various ethnic communities to maintain orderliness on the streets.

 Many laws that were enacted during this time remains in force today.
-These include the passing of Singapore's first arms law in March 1823, which heavily restricts the right to bear arms.
+These include the passing of Singapore's first arms law in March 1823, which heavily restricts the ability to bear arms.
 Nearly two centuries later, these anti-arms laws continue to be strictly enforced, resulting in a society relatively free from firearms-related criminal offences.